Cabidge/APCSFinalProject/README.md

 # Development Log
 ## 5/24
 ### Wen Hao Dong
-Created the skeletal code (all of the classes, methods, and necessary variables) and implemented the FallingState.
+Created the skeletal code (all of the classes, methods, and necessary variables) and implemented the FallingState. (class time)

 ### Tristan Pragnell
 ...

 ## 5/25
-...
+Implemented the NewPuyoState. (~30 minutes)